tucats/ego/LANGUAGE.md

 The value of `a` is the larger of the value of `n` and the value 100.
 This is comparable to _use the value of `n` but it must be at least 100_.
 The value of `c` will be 6.
-The elipsis "..." notation indicate that the array b is to be treated as individual parameters to the function, and the largest value in the array `b` is 6.
+The ellipsis "..." notation indicate that the array b is to be treated as individual parameters to the function, and the largest value in the array `b` is 6.

 ### math.Min(...)

 For an arbitrary list of numeric values, return the smallest value in the list.
 The list can be sent as individual items, or as an array of items.

     a := math.Min(n, 10)